vmware/pyvmomi/docs/vim/profile/Profile.rst

 AssociateProfile(entity):
    Associate a profile with a managed entity.
-You can check the compliance of entities associated with a profile by calling the `CheckProfileCompliance_Task`_ method.
+You can check the compliance of entities associated with a profile by calling the `CheckProfileCompliance_Task <vim/profile/Profile.rst#checkCompliance>`_ method.

   Privilege: